tinygo-org/tinygo-site/content/docs/guides/driver-design.md

 |------|
 | Note the use of static arrays types like `[2]byte`.
 "Arrays", as they are called in Go, if small enough will always be stack allocated.
 TinyGo currently has a **Max Stack Object Size** configuration which runs around the 256 byte size.
 That said, this fact is not relevant in this case since the array is attached to the `Device` struct which almost certainly is heap allocated.
 Most drivers, if not all, initialize and use a pointer type (`*Device`).
 If the `Device` is heap allocated then the arrays it contains will also be heap allocated- and this is OK!
 Remember, we are trying to constrain our allocations, not completely eliminate heap allocations.
 We win if during the lifetime of the program there are **ZERO** heap allocations.
 Allowing heap allocations at initialization is a good practice and actually encouraged in [NASA's coding standards for extraplanetary missions.](https://en.m.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code) |

-This can solve many such cases, but there are few cases where data to be read/written is also variable length.
 The semantics for reading and writing data over the SPI bus are hypothetical, what is important is to take note on how to deal with variable length buffers.
 See [SliceTricks](https://go.dev/wiki/SliceTricks#additional-tricks) for more tips on slice manipulation.
 ```go